vi-code/dynamoTable/README.md

 # Documentation

 ## Language used
-Python 3.7 using Boto3 Library
+Python 3.7 using Boto3 Library and Flask

 ## Other
 + Created a table using Boto3 client function.